 By Daniel Schuman and Alisha Green

-To calculate the equivalent executive branch salaries for House and Senate positions, we used the GS scale (frozen at 2010 levels), 2006 salary tables, and the position classification system to draw the best comparisons possible.
+For our information, we aggregated data from studies by CMF and ICTI as well as the book Vital Statistics on Congress to find the average salaries of House and Senate staff in 2006, then adjusted the pay for inflation.
+To calculate the equivalent executive branch salaries for House and Senate positions, we used the 2006 GS scale adjusted to 2010 dollars with the inflation calculator, 2006 salary tables also adjusted to 2010 dollars, and the position classification system to draw the best comparisons possible.
 Even so, there was more art than science in determining GS equivalent for legislative salaries.

 While the trends we found are based on the best data we can gather and our best-educated guesses for comparisons, we would like to see more data made readily available about legislative and executive branch pay.
 (Granted, the White House releases the salaries for its employees, but we wanted to focus on the executive branch as a whole.)
 Salary data was especially difficult to gather for the Senate, and the House data is in a format that is difficult to evaluate.
 All this basic information should be published regularly in an open format so more analysis can be done on pay differences and what it means for experience.

 Our data is available here.